MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-optimization.md

 );

-Another approach can be to have all the updates in a collection and Patch the data source in one single call
+Another approach can be to have all the updates in a collection and Patch the data source in one single call.

 Patch(